-That being said, if you suffer from a short attention span, it might be a sign of Attention Deficit Hyperactive Discorder (ADHD).
-Having a short attention span doesn't mean you lack discipline or motivation, just that your intentions and interests are changing rapidly.
+That said, if you suffer from a short attention span, it might be a symptom of Attention Deficit Hyperactive Disorder (ADHD).
+Having a short concentration span doesn't mean you lack discipline or reason; your intentions and appeals are changing rapidly.
 You might have a short attention span if you:

 - Forget things constantly.

-- Have an urge to click off this blog and scroll through social media.
+- Have the urge to click off this blog and scroll via social media.

-- Find each attempt to read interrupted by an itch drawing you back to your phone.
+- Find each endeavour to read interrupted by an itch pulling you back to your cell phone.